Akanakis1/London_House_Price_Prediction/README.md

 - training set (train.csv)
 - test set (test.csv)

-## Columns
-- fullAddress

-Type: String

-Description: The full address of the property, including street name, city, and postal code.

-- postcode

-Type: String

-Description: The postal code of the property.

-- country

-Type: String

-Description: The country in which the property is located (e.g., "England").

-- outcode

-Type: String

-Description: The outward part of the postcode, which typically represents a district or region.

-- latitude

-Type: Float

-Description: The geographical latitude of the property.

-- longitude

-Type: Float

-Description: The geographical longitude of the property.

-- bathrooms

-Type: Float

-Description: The number of bathrooms in the property.
-Missing values are represented by NaN.

-- bedrooms

-Type: Float

-Description: The number of bedrooms in the property.

-- floorAreaSqM

-Type: Float

-Description: The floor area of the property is in square meters.

-- livingRooms

-Type: Float

-Description: The number of living rooms in the property.
-Missing values are represented by NaN.

-- tenure

-Type: String

-Description: The type of ownership of the property, such as "Freehold" or "Leasehold".

-- propertyType

-Type: String

-Description: The type of property, such as "Flat/Maisonette" or "Detached House".

-- currentEnergyRating

-Type: String

-Description: The current energy rating of the property, such as "A", "B", "C", or "None" if not available.

-- sale_month

-Type: Integer

-Description: The month in which the property was sold (1–12).

-- sale_year

-Type: Integer

-Description: The year in which the property was sold.

-- price

-Type: Float

-Description: The sale price of the property is GBP.
+## Columns:

+- fullAddress: The full address of the property, including street name, city, and postal code.
+- postcode: The postal code of the property.
+- country: The country in which the property is located (e.g., "England").
+- outcode: The outward part of the postcode, which typically represents a district or region.
+- latitude: The geographical latitude of the property.longitude: The geographical longitude of the property.
+- bathrooms: The number of bathrooms on the property.
+[Missing values are represented by NaN.]
+- bedrooms: The number of bedrooms in the property.
+[Missing values are represented by NaN.]
+- floorAreaSqM: The floor area of the property in square meters.
+[Missing values are represented by NaN.]
+- livingRooms: The number of living rooms in the property.
+[Missing values are represented by NaN.]
+- tenure: The type of ownership of the property, such as "Freehold" or "Leasehold".
+[Missing values are represented by NaN.]
+- propertyType: The type of property, such as "Flat/Maisonette" or "Detached House".
+[Missing values are represented by NaN.]
+- currentEnergyRating: The property's current energy rating, such as "A," "B," "C," "D," "E," "F," "G," or "None" if not available.
+[Missing values are represented by NaN.]
+- sale_month: The month in which the property was sold (1–12).
+- sale_year: The year in which the property was sold.
+- price: The sale price of the property in GBP.

+## Competition Objective:

+Predict London house prices using monthly data, including property features, energy ratings, location, and historical sale data over time.

+## Source:

+Jake Wright.
+London House Price Prediction: Advanced Techniques. https://kaggle.com/competitions/london-house-price-prediction-advanced-techniques, 2024.
+Kaggle.